alejandrobujan/activity_completion/README.md

 ```
 And then log in as admin user and go to Moodle notifications page if the installation wizard doesn't appear automatically.

+See http://docs.moodle.org/en/Installing_plugins for more details on installing Moodle plugins

 ## Usage

 After installing the plugin, it can be directly used by users and can be added to the personal dashboard.
 Every time an user mark an activity as done, a notification will appear in the block!